rollyourown-xyz/ryo-website-content/rollyourown/projects/single_server_projects/ryo-matrix/index.md

 ![Gitea Create OAuth2 Application](Gitea_Create_OAuth2_Application_800.png)

 Once the OAuth application has been created, Gitea will show a `Client ID` and `Client Secret`.
 Both of these should be noted down, as they are needed in the configuration for this project.
-The Client Secret will by shown **only once**, but can be regenerated later -- however, after configuring this project, the Client Secret should not be changed again.
+The Client Secret will be shown **only once**, but can be regenerated later -- however, if the Client Secret is changed after configuring and deploying this project, then the project configuration will also need to be changed and [new container images built and deployed](/rollyourown/projects/how_to_maintain).

 ![Gitea Client ID and Secret](Gitea_Client_ID_and_Secret_800.png)

-After configuring the OAuth2 application, this project can be configured and deployed.
+After configuring the OAuth2 application, this project can be [configured](/rollyourown/projects/how_to_deploy/#configuring-the-project) and [deployed](/rollyourown/projects/how_to_deploy/#running-the-automation-scripts).

 ### Deploying the project